 - 6.1 The Authority has a clear Consultation Strategy that sets out how and when it will consult with communities and other stakeholders.
-The Community Engagement Strategy includes guiding principles and explains how the Service will engage with its communities. - The Integrated Risk Management Plan (IRMP) sets out how the Authority intends to deliver the services over a period and is widely consulted on before it is finalised and approved by the Authority.
-The IRMP sets out the rationale behind planned activity including current performance and forecasts.
-The IRMP essentially reviews the effectiveness of previous activity and highlights any areas of focus for the future.
-An annual action plan is created. - 6.3 Consultation with stakeholders includes both staff and public events at various venues, a web-based questionnaire and consultation with stakeholders during which the proposed plans are put forward and feedback is requested.
-The results of consultation are published on the website and reported to Members before the IRMP is finalised and approved. - 6.4 Working in partnership with others is a key part of the Authority's ethos.
-For example, the Blue Light Collaboration arrangement has brought together some of the back office and professional services, which support the Service and Cheshire Constabulary in a single, shared headquarters site at Clemonds Hey, Winsford. - 6.5 The Police and Crime Commissioner for Cheshire is invited to attend Authority meetings.
+The Community Engagement Strategy includes guiding principles and explains how the Service will engage with its communities. - 6.2 The Community Risk Management Plan (CRMP) sets out how the Authority intends to deliver the services over the period of 2024-28 and is widely consulted on before it is finalised and approved by the Authority.
+The CRMP sets out the rationale behind planned activity including current performance and forecasts.
+The CRMP essentially reviews the effectiveness of previous activity and highlights any areas of focus for the future.
+An annual action plan is created. - 6.3 Consultation with stakeholders includes both staff and public events at various venues, a web-based questionnaire and consultation with stakeholders during which the proposed plans are put forward and feedback is requested, plans are adjusted after consultation if required.
+The results of consultation are published on the website and reported to Members before the CRMP is finalised and approved. - 6.4 Working in partnership with others is a key part of the Authority's ethos.
+The Blue Light

+Collaboration arrangement brought together some of the back office and professional services, which support the Service and Cheshire Constabulary in a single, shared headquarters site at Clemonds Hey, Winsford.
+In 2023 Police & Fire commissioned a full review of the partnership resulting in a number of the functions returning to Fire.
+The Service Leadership Team (SLT) relocated back to the Sadler Road site in February 2024 as a result Sadler Road is now the CFRS Headquarters.

+6.5 The Police and Crime Commissioner for Cheshire has the right to attend Authority meetings.